 You just have to hope for the best and see what happens…

 Just kidding!
 Imagine?
 That would be nice!
 I think the main question you have to answer first is why do you want to grow your Instagram in the first place?
 For me Instagram was used to build awareness of my brand, get traffic to my blog and it's a great way for you to build engagement with your readers and give them a little look at your life beyond blog posts.
 Instagram has opened the doors for various brand collaborations and campaigns as a mini portfolio of my work.

 Here's one major tip:

 It will only hurt you long-term.
 I can spot when someone buys or has purchased followers right away… and you can also tell the ones that are buying likes.
 Obviously there will be some fake accounts that follow you…it happens.
 Fake or spam accounts usually will end up just being deleted once Instagram figures it out.

 There's really no point in faking your following- especially when you need the engagement to continue to grow.
 Fake followers don't help your brand, they only make you feel like you need to keep up appearances.
 Growing organically is much more strategic and even though you will have a slower start than the person who purchased 5k or 10k to look better, your engagement and readers will be real- that's what you want!

-All this to say, I've narrowed it down to my top 5 tips that helped me grow my Instagram account to 64k followers in 20 months (roughly 3,200 followers a month):
+All this to say, I've narrowed it down to my top 5 tips that helped me grow my Instagram account to over 850,000 followers.

 Stay consistent with your posts.
-When I first started my @thriftsandthreads Instagram account in November 2013, I didn't know what I was doing- but I did know one thing: I wanted to grow my blog awareness and readership (I started my blog a month after my Instagram account).
-That being said, I commit to posting 3-4 photos per day, usually with a schedule similar to this:
+When I first started my @brittanyxavier Instagram account in November 2013, I didn't know what I was doing- but I did know one thing: I wanted to grow my blog awareness and readership (I started my blog a month before my Instagram account).
+That being said, I commit to posting 1-2 photos per day, usually with a schedule similar to this: